filodb/FiloDB/doc/architecture.md

 ### HTTP

+Contains the FiloDB HTTP API routes

 ### Standalone

 The standalone module is used for FiloDB real-time direct ingestion (from Kafka) and low-latency querying without Spark, for metrics and event use cases.

+### Gateway

+Gateway module contains logic to accept input metrics/data using different formats such as Influx Line Protocol, Graphite, etc. and forward it to Kafka/rest of FiloDB, as well as to generate time series data for testing.

 ### CLI